jossydeleon/inventory-challenge/README.md

 ### Note

+- Emails will take time to arrive since the backend is hosted in Heroku free version account.
-You need to check Spam folder in your email in case notification is not received in inbox folder.
+- You need to check Spam folder in your email in case notification is not received in inbox folder.

 ## Run it locally